ahmed17777/Election_Analysis/README.md

 ## Election-Audit Summary:

 This Python script can be used to analyze any election.
 The use of variables throughout the script means that we can change the data without having a direct affect on the code.
 Examples of how this script can be reused include:
-> In the case of a federal election, we can change the "counties" to "states" and run the script normally
+> In the case of a federal election, we can change the "counties" to "states" and run the script normally.
 > In the case of a university student body election, we can use the same script and change the "counties" to "parties"